History of the Eastern Orthodox Church: Apostolic era

 The church of Rome by tradition was founded by both Saint Peter and Saint Paul.

 Systematic persecution of the early Christian church caused it to become an underground movement.
 The first above-ground legal churches were built in Armenia (see Echmiadzin).
-Armenia became the first country to legalize Christianity (around 301 AD) under King Tiridates III and also embrace it as the state religion in 310 AD.
+Armenia became the first country to adopt Christianity as a state religion (traditionally in 301 AD) under King Tiridates III.
 However, illegal churches before "Christian legalization" are mentioned throughout church history; for example, in the City of Nisibis during the persecutions of Diocletian.
 Of the underground churches that existed before legalization, some are recorded to have existed in the catacombs of Europe i.e. Catacombs of Rome and also in Greece (see Cave of the Apocalypse, The Church of St George and the church at Pergamon) and also in the underground cities of Anatolia such as Derinkuyu Underground City (also see Cave monastery and Bab Kisan).
 Also noteworthy are the Church of St Peter in Antioch and the Cenacle in Jerusalem.